 FedWorld: A mega gateway to United States Government information maintained by the National Technical Information Service.
 Links to: Science and Technology portals; Government Reports published since 1990 and full-text Supreme Court decisions from 1937-1975.

 GovEngine: A directory of Federal, State, and Local government websites.
+Use the map to search by state.

 Hot Docs: Government Documents in the News: This site identifies governmental issues in the news and offers web sources for additional information.
 This page contains links to full text documents or reports about major governmental activities -- New York City, New York State, U.S. Federal, or international -- which have been featured in the news.